 Academic Affairs also augments the Summer Research Grant program with additional grants to support the specific needs of midcareer faculty.
-These earmarked grants are designed to support the crucial preparatory work for faculty at the Associate rank to reenergize their scholarly agenda or to enter a new field of inquiry beyond one’s initial area of specialization.
-This opportunity is part of the Finding the Path
+Mid-Career Summer Grant applications are designed to assist faculty whose research progress may have been affected due to service and/or administrative work.
+These earmarked grants are designed to support the crucial preparatory work for faculty at the Associate rank to re-energize their scholarly agenda or to enter a new field of inquiry beyond one’s initial area of specialization.
+This opportunity is part of the

 Summer Research Grant Activity Report